brianreinhold/Nordic-MPM-Health-Devices/README.md

 _\*In 20601 the absolute time is 8 bytes and is of civil time format._

 where the attribute id is the four-byte nomenclature code for that attribute, and the length field is two bytes.
 To make the expansion above, we had to know what the ASN.1 struct for each of the attributes is.
-The fixed-format form of the above would contain only the value fields (non-shaded above) and would appear as follows:
+The fixed-format form of the above would contain only the value fields and would appear as follows:

 | Type nomenclature code | 10-byte Time-Stamp field | Units nomenclature code | FLOAT |
 | --- | --- | --- | --- |

 The attribute ID and length fields have been removed which shortens the packet by 24 bytes.
 In addition, the ASN.1 decoding has been implicitly done.

 This simplification comes at a cost.
 The order of the packet is specified and fixed and must be known by the implementer.
-The first four bytes is always the 32-bit nomenclature code for the measurement type, the next 10 bytes is always the time stamp, the next four bytes is always the 32-bit nomenclature code for the units, and the next four bytes is always the four-byte FLOAT giving the value.
+The first four bytes is always the 32-bit nomenclature code for the measurement type, the next 10 bytes is always the time stamp, the next four bytes is always the 32-bit nomenclature code for the units, and the next four bytes is always the four-byte Mder FLOAT giving the value.
 An additional cost is that we have lost flexibility.
 Every measurement following the above must have all four fields.

 ### Fixed-Format, Flags, and AVA Extensions

 To retain both flexibility, extensibility, and still reap the benefits of the reduced packet size and dealing with ASN.1 structs by using fixed format, the following is done:

 - A bit in a flags field is used to define which of the fixed format fields is present.
 The flag allows one to drop a field if it is not needed.
+Some fields, like the type, are required in every packet.
 - AVA structs may be appended to the end of the packet when needed.
 A bit in the flags field is used to indicate the presence of appended AVA structs.
 This need is so rare, that at the current time there are no market PHDs that would need an appended AVA struct.
 - A length field is added for consistency checks (standard for most binary protocols).
-- The first field in every packet is the command given by the PHG to obtain this packet.
+- The first field in every packet is the command given by the gateway to obtain this packet.

 This approach is used for all the MPM packet formats, not just the measurement records.
 The result is that implementers will rarely need to deal with AVAs or ASN.1, but they will have to know the fixed-format orders for each of the MPM packets.

 We have also defined an MPM-specific time stamp which is 10-bytes.
 There is no 20601 attribute for this type of time stamp.
-Experience has shown that the 10-byte MPM time stamp is a better and more flexible approach and solves many of the time issues experienced in the field.
+Experience has shown that the 10-byte MPM time stamp is a better and more flexible approach and solves many of the time issues experienced in the field with BT SIG and proprietary PHDs.
 We also keep the same 10-byte format for all time stamp variants for consistency of implementations even if a given element of the time stamp is not supported.

 ### Measurement Grouping: Header

 For the measurement templates we note that several of the popular devices send more than one measurement at a given point in time, for example blood pressure cuffs send both the blood pressure and pulse rate.
 Therefore, the MPM has defined a measurement record as concatenation of all measurement templates with a common time stamp.
 The time stamp is 10 bytes, one of the longer fields.
 The common time stamp is placed in a header along with other possible attributes or fields that are common to all measurements instead of repeating them in each of the individual measurements.
 An additional flags field is placed in the header to show which of the possible common fields are present.
 This approach not only shortens the message for multiple-measurement devices, but semantically groups measurements that are taken simultaneously into a single package.
-Single-measurement PHDs like the thermometer and weight scale will lose some efficiency here as they will have the baggage of the header without reaping the rewards of avoiding duplication.
 Another advantage of this grouping is for PHDs that don&#39;t send time stamps but rely on the time of reception for the time stamp.
 In this manner the PHD can group all the measurements that should be considered as occurring at the same time into the single package.
 If the measurements are sent separately, they will be received at different times by the PHG and reported with different times.
 Using the headers the PHD can avoid this problem if desired.
+A disadvantage of the header approach is that single-measurement PHDs like the thermometer and weight scale will lose some efficiency here as they will have the baggage of the header without reaping the rewards of avoiding duplication.

 In any case, the above describes how the MPM packets were derived from the IEEE 11073 20601 DIM Objects.